Job Description

 Cal Poly Humboldt sits on the traditional homelands of the Wiyot people in what is currently called Arcata, CA. The Wiyot people call the area Goudi'ni (over in the woods).
 The Cal Poly Humboldt campus in Northern California is in close proximity to several thriving Native American tribes and communities.
 Humboldt currently has the largest percentage of Native American students in the CSU system and has over 30 Native American faculty and staff, many from local area California Indian tribes.
 Cal Poly Humboldt is home to a number of leading Native American programs including the Indian Tribal Education and Personnel Program (ITEPP) and the Indian Natural Resource, Science and Engineering Program (INRSEP).
 There are also many opportunities at Humboldt to conduct research, teaching and community work on Native American history and cultures, with resources in Special Collections at the Cal Poly Humboldt library.
 The Humboldt Room in the Library has fantastic resources for tribally focused archive materials from the region.
 Humboldt strives to build a supportive and inclusive Native community and engages with Native communities through initiatives and opportunities like the annual California Indian Big Time, Indigenous People's Week, and a chance to network with other faculty and staff as part of the Cal Poly Humboldt Council of American Indian Faculty and Staff.
 For more information, please visit: http://www.humboldt.edu/nativeprograms/

 It is the responsibility of the applicant to provide complete and accurate employment information.
 Evidence of required degree(s), certification(s), or license(s) will be required prior to the appointment date.
 A background check (including a criminal records check, employment verification, and education verification) must be completed satisfactorily as a condition of employment with the CSU.
 Certain positions may also require a credit check, motor vehicle report, and/or fingerprinting through Live Scan service.
 Adverse findings from a background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.
 All CSU employees are obligated to respond to and report incidents of sexual harassment and sexual violence.
 The successful candidate for this position will be mandated to receive relevant training on an annual basis.
 The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.
 Working in the state of California is a condition of employment for this position.
-Even if part or all of an employee's assignment can be performed remotely, the employee must maintain a permanent residence in the state of California.
+Pursuant to the California State University (CSU) Out-of-State Employment Policy (effective January 1, 2022), hiring employees to perform CSU-related work outside of the state of California is prohibited.
 The employee must be able to accept on-campus instruction, as assigned, and come to campus when needed.
+The CSU also prohibits hiring and retaining employees working permanently from a business location outside of the United States.
 Maintaining eligibility to work in the United States is a condition of employment.
 Cal Poly Humboldt does not sponsor H-1B visas for staff, management, or temporary faculty positions and we are not an E-Verify employer.
 See the policy and other resources located here: https://hraps.humboldt.edu/faculty-immigration-resources .
 Please contact aps@humboldt.edu if you have questions.
 New employees hired by the CSU for the first time who first become CalPERS members on or after July 1, 2017 are subject to a 10 year vesting period for retiree health and dental benefits.
 Cal Poly Humboldt is a Title IX/Affirmative Action/Equal Opportunity Employer.
 We consider qualified applicants for employment without regard to race, religion, color, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, genetic information, medical condition, disability, marital status, protected veteran status, or any other legally protected status.
 If accommodations need to be made during the recruitment and interview process, please contact Human Resources at (707) 826-3626 or hr@humboldt.edu

 Advertised: Mar 01 2024 Pacific Standard Time